Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 The foundation board secured an additional $2 million from the City of Palm Springs and $2.5 million from the State of California.

-Since it began its capital campaign to raise funds to restore the iconic Plaza Theatre, the Foundation has raised $14.5M towards their goal of $16M.
-With $2M left to raise, there are many ways in which the public may play a significant role in the Plaza Theatre restoration.
+Since it began its capital campaign to raise funds to restore the iconic Plaza Theatre, the Foundation has raised $14.5M towards its goal of $16M.
+With $2M left to grow, there are many ways in which the public may play a significant role in the Plaza Theatre restoration.

-Founder’s Circle is only available to the first 100 individuals who are committed to this important and historic preservation project.
+Founder’s Circle is only available to the first 100 individuals committed to this critical and historic preservation project.

 Each Founder’s name will be prominently displayed on a specially designed Founders Wall for $25,000 each.